klacol/Dunkelflauten/README.md

 time.
 Pass `--force` to re-fetch and overwrite past years too (e.g. after Energy-Charts revises historical values).

-## Yearly summary
+## Yearly summary DE

 The table below summarizes the number of Dunkelflaute events per calendar year for Germany.
-The category columns are mutually exclusive: A covers renewable shares from 0 % to below 40 %, while B covers 40 % to below 60 %. `Total` is the row sum of A and B. The `Load` column is intentionally left for manual entry after a year has ended, for example with the annual peak load or another chosen demand metric.
+The category columns are mutually exclusive: A covers renewable shares from 0 % to below 40 %, while B covers 40 % to below 60 %. `Total` is the row sum of A and B.

 | Year | Dunkelflauten A (0-40 %) | Dunkelflauten B (40-60 %) | Total Dunkelflauten |
 | --- | :---: | :---: | :---: |